uwetom/media-production-worksheets/wk14-unity-ar-interactions/index.md

 [XR Interaction toolkit 2.5](https://docs.unity3d.com/Packages/com.unity.xr.interaction.toolkit@2.5/manual/index.html)

-We will also add the starter assets samples which will give us some assets.
+We will also add the starter assets samples which will give us some useful object.

 - In the **XR Interation Toolkit** open the **Samples** tab and import the **Starter Assets**